timemod/cbsots/README.md

 Function `get_ts` will create a timeseries for each combination of selected “Topic” and “GoederenEnDiensten”.
-The names of the timeseries are created by pasting the texts in the Code columns for each dimension.
+The names of the timeseries are created by pasting the texts in the Code columns for each combination of “Topic” and “GoederenEnDiensten”.
 In this case, the codes for “Topic” are the suffixes and the codes for “GoederenEnDiensten” are the prefixes.
 So the names of the timeseries will be `c___vi`, `c_govi`, `c_divi`, `c___wi`, `c_gowi`, `c_divi`.
 Which dimension is used for the prefixes and which dimension for the suffixes of the timeseries names is determined by the ordering of the buttons above the tabs with dimension table, above the Search text field.
-See the selection of the Shiny App below:
+See the selection of the Shiny App
+below:

 ![](readme_data/CBS%20Timeseries%20Coding_order_buttons.png)